Lily Agg: International career

 On 19 June 2022, Agg made her debut for the Republic of Ireland women's national football team in a friendly against the Philippines in Antalya, Turkey.
 She marked the occasion by scoring the only goal in Ireland's 1–0 win.
 Agg had previously represented England up to under-19 level, but changed her allegiance to Ireland after an approach from the team's coach Vera Pauw.
 Agg was eligible for Ireland due to her grandmother Breda Greene being from County Cork, but the process of obtaining citizenship and switching her football eligibility proved to be protracted, delayed several times by injury and the COVID-19 pandemic in the Republic of Ireland.

-On 1 September 2022 Agg was named player of the match in Ireland's 1–0 2023 FIFA Women's World Cup qualification – UEFA Group A win over Finland at Tallaght Stadium.
+On 1 September 2022, Agg was named player of the match in Ireland's 1–0 2023 FIFA Women's World Cup qualification – UEFA Group A win over Finland at Tallaght Stadium.
 She entered play as a first-half substitute for the injured Ruesha Littlejohn then headed the winning goal, which secured Ireland's place in the 2023 FIFA Women's World Cup qualification – UEFA play-offs.
+In the lead up to the 2023 World Cup, she sustained an ankle ligaments injury in training, but she recovered in time to be part of the squad for the tournament.

+Agg was set to make her return to the national team following her ACL injury with a call-up to Ireland's World Cup 2027 qualifying matches against Poland in April 2026, but sustained an Achilles rupture in early April and was withdrawn from selection.

+Coaching Career

+In May 2026, following back-to-back ACL injury and rupture of her Achilles, Agg made a post on her Instagram where she suggested she didn't know if she would return to play ‘‘at all.’’
+Later that month, she was announced as manager of League of Ireland Women's Premier Division Champions Athlone Town.